 Are you looking to create Virtual Tours and Expeditions?
 Do you need to view tours in Virtual Reality mode?
 ThingLink is the perfect solution for the task.
 This post provides you with an overview of ThingLink’s virtual tour creator.
 We provide some helpful tips and tricks to create your own immersive experiences.

-The platform’s popularity is down to ever-improving functionality and simplicity.
-As digital media usage becomes more sophisticated, ThingLink has responded.
-It now uses rich media tags, in-tag controls, enhanced VR player controls, accessibility features and improvements to tour transitions.
+The popularity of the platform’s success is down to ever-improving functionality and simplicity.
+As digital media usage becomes more sophisticated, ThingLink has responded with rich media tags, in-tag controls, enhanced VR technology player controls, accessibility features and improvements to tour transitions.

-2020 saw soaring demand in education for virtual visits and online learning.
-This was seen from K12, through higher education and beyond to professional development.
-The outstanding examples educators are producing have shown how interactive virtual tours can help meet the changing requirements 2020 has brought.
-With ThingLink these educators have risen to and gone beyond the challenges.
+Since the start of the Covid19 pandemic we saw soaring demand in education for both virtual environment visits and online learning, from K12, through higher education and beyond to professional development.
+Educators are using ThingLink to create some outstanding examples which show how interactive virtual experiences and tours can help meet and go beyond the challenges.

-At every level, context is key in creating content that keeps your learners engaged.
+At every level, context visualization is key when creating content that keeps your learners engaged.
 Using ThingLink with 360 degree images to create Virtual Tours and Expeditions immediately creates an immersive experience which enhances and reinforces the learning journey.
-This is all the more important when students are today joining the classroom from diverse separate locations.
+This is all the more important when students are joining the classroom from diverse locations.
 Adding in their ‘social presence’ to tours, educators have been able to remain connected to their learners.

 Lessons from Lockdown: In-context learning with the University of Central Lancashire

-When Covid cancelled a medical school’s in-person workshop, ThingLink provided the solution for a realistic scenario where students pieced together individual data to diagnose and create a patient management plan.
+When Covid-19 canceled a medical school’s in-person workshop, ThingLink provided the solution for a realistic scenario to immerse students in the experience.
+Students then pieced together individual data within the simulation to diagnose and create a patient management plan.

-Read more about the success of Dr Jones’s approach to enabling her students to not only relate to the realistic content but develop their observational skills.
+Read more about the success of Dr Jones’s approach which enabled her students to relate to the realistic content but also developed their observational skills within standalone virtual environments.

 The built-in security, sharing and simple functionality of ThingLink means that it can also become a collaborative tool for your learners.
 Students can create their own ThingLink content as a way to present research and information.
 The clone function easily allows them to edit your example with their own content.